 Safe System Motorcycle Safety Audits

-The Department of State Growth is progressively auditing popular motorcycle touring routes around Tasmania.
+The Department of State Growth is progressively auditing popular motorcycle touring routes across Tasmania.

 Each audit brings together experienced motorcyclists, road safety experts and road managers to collaboratively identify solutions that best improve road safety outcomes for motorcyclists.
 Touring routes are an important focus, as visiting motorcyclists represent more than 40 per cent of non-Tasmanians fatally or seriously injured on Tasmanian roads.